 The research which has now yielded new evidence is based on remains of Homo naledi that were first discovered in 2013 by Berger and his team at the Rising Star Cave system near Johannesburg, South Africa.

 Therefore, subsequent excavations have since unearthed fossils from more than a dozen individuals—both male and female, juvenile and adult—as well as evidence of ritualistic burial practices.

 However, some remains of certain individuals appear to have been washed and deliberately placed in position.

-Earlier this year, Berger said that after entering the caves himself for the first time, he noticed evidence of soot on the surfaces of the walls.
+Earlier in 2022, Berger said that after entering the caves himself for the first time, he noticed evidence of soot on the surfaces of the walls.
 The caves, however, are hundreds of meters deep in a claustrophobically tight network of passages.

 He said, “As I looked up and stared at the roof, I began to realize that the roof was not a pure calcium carbonate.
 The roof above my head was greyed above fresh flowstone.
 There were blackened areas across the wall.”